JanOonk/bulkvideoconverter/README.md

   ffmpeg -codecs

  Examples how to run this script:
-  convertToMP4.sh /videos *.ts
+  convertVideos.sh /videos *.ts
-  convertToMP4.sh /videos *.ts libx264
+  convertVideos.sh /videos *.ts libx264
-  convertToMP4.sh /videos *.ts libx265
+  convertVideos.sh /videos *.ts libx265
 </pre>

+`runConvertVideosLogged.sh` is a helper script which calls `convertVideos.sh` with default parameters:
+Scans /videos folder for *.ts and convert these to MPEG4 (x264) and logs all output to `convertVideos-logfile.txt`.